lkodinsson/MARS/Basic/Talents.md

 ## Enthusiastic

-**Cost:** 10 EXP
+**Cost:** 8 EXP
 **Requirements:** Max Resolve 11+

-The first skill check you make after a short or long rest is made with advantage.
+The first skill check you make after a rest is made with advantage.

 ## Inspirational Charisma